DmitrySlesarev/Book-1/README.md

 # Book-1
-Here is the bunch of completed exercises from the book 'Learn Python The Hard Way' by Zed A. Shaw;
+Here is the bunch of completed exercises from the book #1;